younyzhu/younyzhu.github.com/Composition_Visualization/README.md

       ]
  2. Change all the code `.children().children().children();` to `.find();`

+ * 6/29/2014
+ 1. Add bufferGeometry judgement in the FiberSelector, when our file is trk, it will also judge the intersection

  TODO :
        (1) Need to changed the select fiber and exported the selected fibers.
        What I did is: when we do selection on the current model, we first recode the selected fibers and then re-load the model.